ElefHead/digit_recognition/README.md

 ## Notes

-* All the above metrics were obtained on my numpy implementation.
 * The latest commit has only AMSGrad.
 RMSProp and Momentum are present in previous commits.
 * The tensorflow code was for me to see the kind of performance I should be replicating.
 It uses AdamOptimization and not AMSGrad.
 I will update the repo with a TF implementation of AMSGrad at a later stage.